devth/devth.github.com/_posts/2015-05-19-thrush-cond-is-not-a-monad.md

 Request(/users,Map(userName -> devth),Map(accept -> application/json))
 ```

-Because PlusEmpty can derive a Monoid for a given type, we can combine any
+Because `PlusEmpty`{:.language-scala} can derive a Monoid for a given type, we can combine any
-number of ThrushConds from a List.
-Let's construct one more ThrushCond
+number of `ThrushCond`{:.language-scala}s from a List.
+Let's construct one more
-pipeline that conditionally adds a cache-control header and try out our Monoid
+`ThrushCond`{:.language-scala} pipeline that conditionally adds a cache-control
-using `Foldable`{:.language-scala}'s `suml`{:.language-scala}:
+header and try out our Monoid using `Foldable`{:.language-scala}'s
+`suml`{:.language-scala}:

 ```scala
 import scala.language.postfixOps